KailajeAnirudh/Robotics-Learning/03_PolicyIteration/README.md

 ## Usage

-- To run the policy iteration algorithm, execute `python policy_iteration.py`.
-This will generate four plots for the first four iterations, showing the value function and the feedback control for each state.
+- To run the policy iteration algorithm, execute `python policy_iteration.py.` This will generate four plots for the first four interstate showing each state's value function and feedback control.
 - To change the parameters of the grid world, such as the size, the obstacles, the rewards, and the transition probabilities, modify the `grid_world.py` file.

 ## Results